wp-plugins/folder-gallery/readme.txt

 An Options page allow to set the default paramaters of the galleries :

 * Lightbox JS Engine (Lightbox 2, Fancybox 2, Lightview 3 [optional] or none)
-* Display Thumbnails (all = standard Gallery, single = displays a single thumbnail linked to the lightbox gallery, none = displays a link to the lightbox gallery)
+* Display Thumbnails (thumbnails) (all = standard Gallery, single = displays a single thumbnail linked to the lightbox gallery, none = displays a link to the lightbox gallery)
 * Number of images per row (columns)
 * Thumbnails width and height (width & height)
 * Picture border (border)
 * Padding and Margin (padding & margin)
+* Picture subtitle (subtitle) (default, filename, filenamewithoutextension, none)

 Any of theses settings (but the first) can be overridden using the corresponding shortcode :